Last Updated: January 18, 2022

 Subscriber connector, a push/pull connector style that is recognized as the preferred optical fiber connector standard.
 It is available in simplex, duplex, hybrid, or hardened styles.
 The SC (Subscriber Carrier) fiber optic connector is one of three connectors (the other two are ST and SFF) approved by ANSI/TIA/EIA 568-B.3.
 The SC Connector’s main advantage is polarization since the connectors can be paired and keyed.

-Multi-channel (4 to 72) connector from USConec (MPO is generic version).
+Multi-channel (4 to 72) connector from USConec (MPO is the generic version).

 A connector type used primarily for Singlemode fiberoptic cable.
 It offers precise alignment of the cable with respect to the transmitter and detector.
 Using a threaded receptacle and a locator notch, once installed the position is maintained with absolute accuracy.